Quick start guide: Configuring Calling Plans in Microsoft Teams

 Prerequisites for enabling the Calls tab in Teams

-To enable the Calls tab in Teams and allow your users to make and receive PSTN calls, you will need provision users for Phone System and Calling Plans.
-To learn how to set this up, read Set up Calling Plans.
+To enable the Dial Pad tab in Teams and allow your users to make and receive PSTN calls you will need to provision users for Phone System and Calling Plans.
+To learn how to set up Calling Plans, read Set up Calling Plans.

 Teams interop policy configuration

 To enable Teams to begin receiving calls, you'll need to update Teams upgrade policy and Teams interop policy, using Microsoft Teams & Skype for Business Admin Center or using a remote Windows PowerShell session with the Skype for Business